 Not every cell phone plan is created equal, and some are better than others for international travel.
 If you’re considering bringing a cell phone abroad, having a cell phone plan that won’t result in big international charges—whether for calling, texting, or using data—could be vital for your budget (or your parents’ cellphone bill).
 If you don’t want a full international plan, you can take advantage of Wi-Fi calling and messaging as much as possible or buy a prepaid SIM card that can be reloaded when needed.

 Planning for an emergency can help you feel more prepared (and calm your nerves) as you travel abroad.
 It’s best to have at least one backup credit card stored in a safe place other than a wallet or purse.
 This will help ensure you don’t lose all payment options if your belongings are stolen.
 Your passport and other important documents should also be safely stored away.
 Make photocopies in case the original documents are lost or stolen.
 These photocopies could help confirm your identity and expedite the process of getting replacement documents at a US embassy or consulate.
 In addition, it wouldn’t hurt for you to have certain contact information on hand in case you need help.
 This could include phone numbers for your bank, local law enforcement, study abroad points of contact, housing contacts, a US embassy or consulate, and your credit card company.

-Related: How to Be Safe While Studying Abroad
+Related: How to Be Extra Safe While Studying Abroad in College